-Contested identity: Proposal to drop the term Dalit from official records sparks a row in Kerala
+Proposal to drop the word ‘Dalit’ from official records sparks a row in Kerala

-In what is turning out to be a contentious decision, the Kerala State Commission for Scheduled Castes and Scheduled Tribes has asked the government to consider replacing the term Dalit with scheduled caste in all official documents.
+In what is turning out to be a contentious decision, the Kerala State Commission for Scheduled Castes and Scheduled Tribes has asked the government to consider replacing the word “Dalit” with “scheduled caste” in all official documents.

 The move was apparently prompted by a scheduled caste student’s complaint that Dalit was a derogatory term.